-Jordan Byrd is in his ninth year as Clemson assistant golf coach.
+Jordan Byrd is in his 13th year as Clemson assistant golf coach.
 He has been regarded as one of the top assistant coaches in the nation in recent years.
-Twice in the last four years he has been one of 10 semifinalists for the Jan Strickland Award, which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.
+Three times he has been one of 10 finalist for the Jan Strickland Award (including 2017), which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.

 The Strickland Award is presented to the NCAA Division I, II, III, NAIA or NJCAA assistant coach that, among other things, has excelled in working with their student-athletes both on the course and in the classroom.

-In his first eight years with the program, Clemson finished in the top 20 at the NCAA Championships three times, a number-seven finish in 2006 and a number-five finish in 2008, and a 16th place finish in 2010.
-The program reached the NCAA Tournament each year and was ranked in the final top 25 of the Sagarin computer rankings five times.
+In his first 12 years with the program, Clemson finished in the top 20 at the NCAA Championships four times, a number-seven finish in 2006, a number-five finish in 2008, a 16th place finish in 2010 and a 14th place finish in 2016.
+The program reached the NCAA Tournament all 12 yars and has been ranked in the final top 25 of the Sagarin computer rankings eight times, including 2017.

 Byrd had a significant impact on Clemson's top five recruiting class that entered Clemson in August of 2006.
 Sam Saunders and Kyle Stanley were both ranked among the top 10 junior players in the nation and went on to have outstanding freshman seasons.